HAL-guru/hal.guru-docs/docs/why/index.md

 The purpose behind hal.guru.

-## AI Agents Everywhere
+## Complex AI Agent Development

-AI agents are everywhere, from the cloud to the edge, and are increasingly being used to automate tasks, manage workflows, and provide insights into the world around us.
 Creating effective AI agents requires a deep understanding of Retrieval-Augmented Generation (RAG), vector databases, and the inner workings of Large Language Models (LLMs).
 RAG combines a model’s generative abilities with relevant, retrieved context, reducing hallucinations and improving factual accuracy.
 A solid grasp of how LLMs process prompts, use attention, and can be fine‑tuned or steered via system instructions and tools is equally important.
 Together, these components allow you to design agents that are grounded in up‑to‑date knowledge, scalable, and reliable in real‑world applications.
 <!-- Decribe cost of the implementation of AI agents in the real world -->

 ## The Future of the User Experience